 Individual and Holistic Fire Extinguishing System for Multiple Areas

 After detection, the fire detection control panel switches off the room ventilation and the protected area is flooded with extinguishing gas.
 The FirExting® gas extinguishing system extinguishes quickly and without residue.
-The extinguishing gas is stored underground in a separate fire extinguishing system control centre in 56 nitrogen extinguishing agent containers, each with a capacity of 140 litres.
+The extinguishing gas is stored underground in a separate fire extinguishing system control centre.
 It is fed into the areas to be protected through pipelines.
 The pipelines run concealed in ducts and shafts, and the extinguishing nozzles in the SILENT version are also hidden underneath the ceiling and shelves behind protective and baffle plates.
 Pressure relief flaps ensure optimum distribution of the pressure in the room so that the valuable glasses with the exhibits cannot topple over.
 A hold time is provided to prevent backfiring.